samuel-emrys/gwbridge/README.md

 Metadata file created at .deploy/metadata.json
 ```

 This configures the file `README.md` to be pushed as a new blog post to the Wordpress site https://www.example.com.
 As mentioned, this will create a configuration file in `.deploy/config.json`, and initialise a file containing the post metadata in `.deploy/metadata.json`.
 Edit these files as you desire to configure the way your post is created.
+The available fields are detailed in the [Wordpress REST API Documentation](https://developer.wordpress.org/rest-api/reference/posts/).

 ### Authentication